A Tale of 5 Bridges

 1921 and all gather at the North end to witness the opening of the footbridge

 The bridge was constructed with precast piers and panels.
 The opening section in the middle was a travelling deck winched along rails within the bridge walls.
 The bridge was rarely opened and certainly I can’t think of more than a handful of occasions when it was opened in my lifetime from the mid 1960’s onwards.
-Initially tolls were collected at the town end – the collector seeking shelter in a tiny garden shed.
+From 1921 tolls were collected at the town end – the collector seeking shelter in a tiny garden shed/ sentry box.
 Within a few years that was replaced by the bulbous concrete toll booth cantilevered onto the side of the bridge.
 It was out of use by the 1950’s and eventually demolished in the 80’s.
 Cycling was prohibited on the bridge – especially as many small boys would present a hazard and take joy in running and stopping to look down the 7-hole drains in the pedestrian deck revealing the river below.

 The drawbridge section, looking North.